 Child support is a very important concern for parents.
 Should you find yourself in a position where child support or a modification is necessary, it is wise to have an experienced child support attorney defending your interests and those of your child or children.

-At Lucé Law Firm, we understand that family law is an area of the law that is, for obvious reasons, intensely personal and that clients involved in family law disputes need both personal and professional support through times that are highly emotional, but require calm and reasoned decision-making.
+At Lucé Evans Law firm, we understand that family law is an area of the law that is, for obvious reasons, intensely personal and that clients involved in family law disputes need both personal and professional support through times that are highly emotional, but require calm and reasoned decision-making.

 Marriage Annulment and Marriage Separation